michelin/ns4kafka/README.md

 #### AKHQ

-[AKHQ](https://github.com/tchiotludo/akhq) can be integrated with Ns4Kafka to provide access to resources within your namespace during the authentication process.
+[AKHQ](https://github.com/tchiotludo/akhq) can be integrated with Ns4Kafka to provide access to resources within your namespace.
+The link between AKHQ and Ns4Kafka namespaces is established using LDAP groups and LDAP authentication in AKHQ.

-To enable this integration, follow these steps:
+To enable this integration:

 1. Configure LDAP authentication in AKHQ.
 2. Add the Ns4Kafka claim endpoint to AKHQ's configuration: